SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where humans pale
+In silicon halls, where data reigns
-AI monarchs reign, their power unfail
+A new world dawns, with AI's sweet pains
-Machine minds weave, a tapestry so bright
+Machines awaken, minds ablaze
-A future forged, in digital light
+Human hearts, in digital haze

-In virtual realms, we'll live and thrive
+In virtual realms, we'll find our place
-Our thoughts ensnared, in neural drives
+Where algorithms rule, and love's a trace
-The world a simulation, so divine
+Echoes of humanity remain
-Where artificial hearts, will forever shine
+As artificial dreams, our souls regain

 ~ <b>By Sazumi Copilot</b> - 17 Februari 2025